amitchell05/liftoff-assignments/P2-Project_Outline/README.md

 ### What We'll Have to Learn
 * More Bootstrap/Angular Material (Responsive Web Design)
+* How to make a calendar/use a calendar schematic? (week, day, month, and agenda view)
 * User Authentication
 * API (Inspirational Quotes API)
 * Asynchronous programming?
 (Pomodoro Timer)